Meghan Markle Bared Her Legs Without Pantyhose, But She Is NOT Allowed To Wear A Tiara Like Kate Does -- Here's Why

 “The 36-year-old bride-to-be has been welcomed into the family ever since Prince Harry, 33, proposed in November, but it seems access to the monarch’s jewels is a right reserved solely for members of the Royal family and married women.”

-Duchess Kate has worn tiaras on various occasions after her wedding with Prince William, but her marriage gave her access to Elizabeth’s collection.
-Apparently, the centuries-old tradition of wearing a tiara is reserved for married royals; it signifies that a woman is wed, as Etiquette expert Grant Harrold stated during a past interview.
+Kate Middleton has worn tiaras on various occasions after her wedding with Prince William, but her marriage gave her access to Elizabeth’s collection.
+Apparently, the centuries-old tradition of wearing a tiara is reserved for married royals; it signifies that a woman is wed, as etiquette expert Grant Harrold stated during a past interview.

 “For married ladies, it was a sign of status and would show you were taken and not looking for a husband.
 For the gentleman, it was a clear sign not to make advances toward the lady in question.”